Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Island Lake and Fremont Peak, Bridger Wilderness, Wind River Range WyomingIsland Lake Wind River Range #66386 Purchase

-Last summer I returned to the Winds to check out a new area, Lee Lake and Pronghorn Peak.
+Last summer, I returned to the Winds to check out a new area, Lee Lake and Pronghorn Peak.
 Both are located in the upper valley of the Middle Fork of Boulder Creek.
 This location, in the Central Wind Rivers, was on my list the previous summer but was nixed in favor of another location.
-When doing location research over the years one peak’s stunning profile stood out.
+When doing location research over the years, one peak’s stunning profile stood out.
 This was Pronghorn Peak.
-Rising to 12,388′ it and the surrounding terrain has a look similar to mountains in Patagonia, or Canada’s Baffin Island.
+Rising to 12,388′, it and the surrounding terrain have a look similar to mountains in Patagonia, or Canada’s Baffin Island.

 Mount Bonneville and Raid Peak seen from Scab Creek Trail Central Wind River Range #69072 Purchase